-This is the first didgeridoo library EVER which doesn’t rely on sampled phrases or generic uncontrollable drones.
-Since emulating a didgeridoo is at least as difficult as emulating the human voice, we’ve developed a custom hybrid solution which not only morphs between the different vowel samples, but enhances the vowels with the help of a custom formant filtering engine.
-So you can really make your virtual “didgeridooist” pronunciations the different vowels and smoothly change between them.
+This is the first-ever didgeridoo library that doesn’t rely on sampled phrases or generic uncontrollable drones.
+Emulating a didgeridoo is just as challenging as emulating the human voice.
+Therefore, we’ve developed a custom hybrid solution that not only morphs between different vowel samples but also enhances the vowels using a custom formant filtering engine.
+With this, you can create virtual didgeridooist pronunciations for different vowels and smoothly transition between them.

-With DidgHybridoo you can design your own rhythms by customizing the 12 rhythm patterns: the VowelWheel allows the user to fully customize which vowel the virtual “didgeridooist” will sing.
+DidgHybridoo allows you to design your own rhythms by customizing the 12 rhythm patterns.
+The VowelWheel enables users to fully customize which vowel the virtual didgeridooist will sing.

-Moreover, there are many ways to alter the sound of DidgHybridoo: you can change the formant frequencies, alter one or more overtones, adjust the gain of a single overtone, add a resonator to enhance particular frequencies… This makes the instrument suitable to many sound design experiments.
-That’s why we added many NKI’s with morphable drones, didgeridoo-based soundscapes and rhythmic resonant sequences.
-The sequences can be smoothed or randomized to give more realism to the final performance.
+Moreover, there are numerous ways to alter the sound of DidgHybridoo: you can change the formant frequencies, adjust one or more overtones, modify the gain of a single overtone, or add a resonator to enhance specific frequencies.
+This versatility makes the instrument suitable for various sound design experiments.
+To offer more options, we’ve included multiple NKI files with morphable drones, didgeridoo-based soundscapes, and rhythmic resonant sequences.
+The sequences can be smoothed or randomized to add realism to the final performance.

-There are three main patches in DidgHybridoo: an ambient-filmscoring patch and two different sounding ones which suit the best for modern music.
-This instrument is really a singer-in-one-box, so develop your own rhythms and play!
+DidgHybridoo consists of three main patches: an ambient-filmscoring patch, and two different sounding ones that work best for modern music.
+This instrument serves as an all-in-one singer, allowing you to develop your own rhythms and play with creativity!

 VOWEL FILTERING ENGINE